Finding the right electric shaver to suit your skin, hair and personal style

 Despite all the marketing hype about advanced features, choosing the right electric shaver hinges on one critical decision: Rotary or foil?
 Although the two types get you to the same goal -- a smooth, clean face or head -- they do so by very different means.

 Foil shavers have oscillating blades hidden behind thin, perforated steel foils.
 The foils lift your facial hair (or any hair, really) up to the blades for a close shave.
-Most of the foil shavers we evaluated have three or four blades, although the travel models have just two rotating cutting heads or, in one case, a single foil.
+Most of the foil shavers we evaluated have between three to five blades, although the travel models have just two rotating cutting heads or, in one case, a single foil.
 The number of blades determines the size of the shaving head and, in theory, the speed of your shave.

 However, bigger isn't always better.
 If a foil razor's shaving head gets too big, it can be hard to maneuver over the contours of a smaller face and neck.
 Every once in a while, you might come across a shaver that has blind screens -- for example, four foil screens but only three blades behind them.
 This is not an issue with any of the shavers we evaluate in this report, but it's something to watch for with off-brand models.